What Is an Emergency Fund? Plus, Why You Need One

 If you’re running on a thin monthly budget, saving thousands of dollars might sound insurmountable.
 But don’t fret, you’ve got this.
 If you have enough cash to buy a few coffees each month or go out to see a movie, you can start an emergency fund.

 Set up an automatic transfer that matches your pay schedule and you won't even notice that you don't have the money to spend.
-It will just go into savings and you won’t have to worry about a thing.
+It will just go into savings and you won’t have to worry.

 Another option for kick-starting your emergency savings account is to use your tax refund for your first deposit.
-If you get extra money you weren’t expecting during the year (like a bonus, raise, extra part-time job, gitft, etc.) you can put that money towards your emergency savings goal.
+If you get extra money you weren’t expecting during the year (like a bonus, raise, part-time job, gift, etc.) you can put that money towards your emergency savings goal.

 Why not just use a credit card to pay for emergencies instead?